 While the Home Canning Discovery Kit will get you started I also recommend the Ball Canning Utensil Set.
 These two kids, in conjunction, have provided all of the basic canning supplies I need.

 The Ball Canning Utensil set comes in blue or green.
 I purchased green to match my home discovery kit.
-The utensil set comes with several items, all of which are essential canning supplies.
+The utensil set comes with several items, all of which are essential canning tools.

 If you are doing water bath canning, as I do, you will need at least one large pot.
 You can purchase a special canning pot or you can use what you already have.
 I use a pot that came with our stainless steel kitchen pots set.
 This size allows me to comfortably fit five large jars or if I am using the smaller 4 oz kind, I can fit 10 jars at a time when I do water bath canning.